 - The Governor said addressing equity in vaccine distribution requires looking at three root causes: programmatic causes, as the state needs to take additional, intentional steps to make vaccination programs more equitable; societal causes, because minority Kentuckians are not equally represented in medicine and education, so they were underrepresented among the first to be vaccinated; and historic causes of vaccine hesitancy among minority Kentuckians. - Kentuckians can visit vaccine.ky.gov to learn more about signing up for appointments at locations across the commonwealth.
-Also, the hotline -855-598-2246 or TTY 855-326-4654 (for deaf and hard of hearing Kentuckians) is available 8 a.m. to 7 p.m.
-EST Monday through Friday. - Vaccine data, resources, FAQs, links to information: kycovid19.ky.gov.
+Also, the hotline - 855-598-2246 or TTY 855-326-4654 (for deaf and hard of hearing Kentuckians) - is available 8 a.m. to 7 p.m.
+EST Monday through Friday. - Continue to social distance, wear a face mask in public, and wash your hands, even if you have received the vaccine. - Vaccine data, resources, FAQs, links to information: kycovid19.ky.gov.